Edit: This code now exists at https://github.com/paradoxical-io/carlyle

 ProcessCatalog may pull some data and fire N events for catalog items.
 You may want to know when all catalog items are processed by downstream listeners for the particular event.

 It may seem easy though right?
 Just wait for the last item to come through.
 Ah, but distributed queues are loosely ordered.
-If an event fails and retries what used to … Read more
+If an … Read more

 Bear with me, this is going to be a long post.